 Macros are a powerful new feature in XSplit Broadcaster 3.3.
-Macros allow you to setup a variety of automated actions that can be triggered in variety of ways.
-In the guide we’ll show you some examples of how you can use Macros to expand your production capabilities.
+Macros allow you to set up a variety of automated actions that can be triggered in a variety of ways.
+In the guide, we’ll show you some examples of how you can use Macros to expand your production capabilities.

 Using Macros to Set Per Scene Transitions

 If you’re a fan of using various transitions and stingers between your scenes, you can streamline this process using macros.
 Select “On key press” as your event and select your hotkey.
 For the first action select “set scene transition” and choose your transition or stinger for the scene.
 Next, add the “Switch to scene” transition and pick the scene you wish to apply the transition to.
 Now when you use the hotkey, you’ll switch to the scene with your preferred transition.

 Automating a broadcast

 If you’re looking to set up an automated broadcast, say running a greatest hits show with pre-recorded clips, macros make this easy to set up.
 This setup will require setting up various macros that will work in conjunction with each other.
 For the first macro, set “on scheduled time” as the event and select the time you wish for your stream to start.
 Next, add an action to “start/stop broadcast” and select the channel you will stream to, and select start.
 Now add an action to “switch to scene” that will play the first recorded clip in your broadcast.

 Now you will create another macro where the event is “when a media source stops” and select the video file from the scene you select in the first macro.
 Add another action to switch to the scene for the next video in the broadcast.
 You can duplicate this macro over and over for however many files you have in your broadcast.
 For the ending of the broadcast, create a macro with “when a media source stops” as the event and select the scene with the last video in your broadcast.
 Add an action to stop your broadcast and congratulations you’ve set up your own automatic broadcast!